CiscoDevNet/webexcc-digital-channels/README.md

 * Click on `Overview`

 Note : For Frankfurt/Ireland (prodeu2) region please make sure you follow the below steps for email channel flow.
 * Import Email flow template and on start node explicity select event as incoming message before making flow live.

+## Latest flow templates are available in "Webex Connect Flow -> v2.0"